Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 Having an eligible personal injury claim for head and brain damage caused by others relies upon meeting the following:

-Duty of care is a legal obligation on those in charge of certain areas to prevent you from suffering harm as much as reasonably possible.
-Three main duty of care laws are as follows:
+Duty of care is a legal responsibility on those in charge of certain areas to prevent you from suffering harm as much as reasonably possible.
+Some examples include:

-- Accidents at work – The Health and Safety at Work etc Act 1974 (HASAWA) applies a duty of care on employers to take practicable and reasonable actions to ensure that employees are prevented from experiencing harm as they perform their duties.
+• Accidents at work – The Health and Safety at Work etc. Act 1974 (HASAWA) applies a duty of care on employers to take reasonable and practicable steps to ensure that employees are safe while performing their duties.

-- Road Traffic Accidents – All road users owe each other a duty of care to avoid causing harm or damage in a car accident as much as possible.
-To adhere fully, each user must comply with the terms of the Road Traffic Act 1988 and the obligations detailed in the Highway Code.
+• Road Traffic Accidents – All road users owe each other a duty of care to avoid causing injuries when travelling, such as in a car accident.
+To adhere fully, each must comply with the Road Traffic Act 1988 and the Highway Code.

-Wherever you experienced a head injury, if you feel others created the circumstances in which you were hurt, call our team to check your eligibility to launch a head injury compensation claim.
+Wherever you experienced a head injury and believe others created the circumstances in which you were hurt, call our team to check your eligibility to launch a head injury compensation claim.

 Types Of Head Injuries You Can Claim For